No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 The motivation question is the one the source material handles least satisfactorily.
 The monkeyandelf standard does not require an answer to every question the evidence raises.
 It requires identifying the question clearly.

 Two separate ancient textual traditions describing non-human physiological requirements that geographic installations addressed.
-The installations correspond to sites whose geometry, construction precision, and radioactive or electromagnetic anomalies are documented in the physical record.
+The installations correspond to sites whose geometry, construction precision, and radioactive or electromagnetic anomalies appear in the physical record.
 The textual descriptions and the physical evidence are pointing at each other across five thousand years.

 The Summit That Cannot Be Reached